Books and ebooks

 Why am in seeing ‘This ebook is currently in use’ or ‘Currently being viewed’ messages when I try to access an eBook?

 Most eBooks allow multiple users to read them at any one time.
 However, some of our eBook suppliers limit the number of users.
 These include some books provided by Dawsonera.
-If you repeatedly get these messages, please contact email@example.com or use the ‘Ask a librarian’ service
+It is usually posible to reserve the book, and you will have 24 hours to 'pick it up' and use it.
+If you find you are repeatedly get the in use messages, please contact email@example.com or use the ‘Ask a librarian’ service

 Why do I have to 'Request Loan' for some ebooks?